ethereum-optimism/optimism/specs/fault-proof.md

 Information specific to the dispute: the remainder of the key may be an index, a string, a hash, etc.
-Only the contract(s) managing this dispute instance may serve the value for this key: it is localized and contex-dependent.
+Only the contract(s) managing this dispute instance may serve the value for this key: it is localized and context-dependent.

 This type of key is used for program bootstrapping, to identify the initial input arguments by index or name.